JPM-Tech/Object-Detection/Training/Train-a-model-with-CoLab/README.md

 #create the path names to the training and testing images
 !python generate_train.py
 !python generate_test.py

+# verify that the newly generated files train.txt and test.txt are listed below
+!ls data/

 #Download pretrained weights for the convolutional layers of darknet
 COPY THIS FILE TO MY REPO